dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Reproducing the Results**

 The evaluation results in Chapter 6 (100% parseability, 90.6% difficulty progression, 44.8% prerequisite accuracy) come from running the 32-syllabus test set through the generation pipeline.
 The repository documents exactly how to reproduce these numbers: environment setup, synthetic data generation procedures, the 13-epoch training protocol, evaluation script execution, and quality metric computation.
-Random seeds are fixed throughout, so you should get identical results (or very close—there's occasional nondeterminism in GPU operations).
+Random seeds are fixed throughout for reproducibility.

 The research contribution isn't just the final architecture—it's understanding why the three failed approaches didn't work and how task reformulation solved problems that architectural sophistication couldn't.
 The code reflects this: you can see the abandoned function calling implementation, the template-based RAG approach, and the progression toward index-based markdown generation.
 The commits tell the story of systematic discovery.